jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 With JeKa, we can write and execute Java methods directly from the IDE or command line, and add third-party libraries by specifying Maven dependencies directly within the source code.

-## 2. Configure Builds with Java or Properties
+## 2. Configure Builds with Java

-Most Java build tools rely on configuration languages like XML or Kotlin, which can complicate debugging and extending and burden cognitive load..
+Most Java build tools rely on configuration languages like XML or Kotlin, which add complexity and cognitive load, obscure the internal model, and make it more difficult to extend.

-I believe configuration is best done in Java (or with properties for simpler cases), maintaining consistency between development and tooling configuration/extension.
+I believe a build tool should simply be a thin component model around a Java library that is configurable and extendable with plain Java code or simple properties for basic cases.

-With JeKa, configuration and extensions are written directly in Java, making build tasks as navigable, debuggable and reusable as regular code.
+Jeka is designed with these ideas in mind, making build code as navigable, debuggable, and reusable as regular code.

-## 3. Minimal Configuration
+## 3. Write Minimalist Configuration (or not at all)

 Setting up a Java build often means defining project names, versions, and plugin details, even for small projects.